 We created a DE&I Committee comprised of voluntary members from every level within our firm, representing different races, religions, ages, etc. The committee’s mission is to drive an open culture that embraces and promotes diversity, equity, and inclusion, both internally at HFA and externally with our clients, candidates, and the broader community.
 This means:

-- Leveraging strategic partnerships to help cultivate a diverse pipeline of talent for our clients.
+- Leveraging strategic partnerships to help cultivate a diverse pipeline of talent for our clients

-- Participating and investing in organizations where we work and live that prioritize and champion DE&I.
+- Participating and investing in organizations where we work and live that prioritize and champion DE&I

 Sub-committees now address internal best practices that can then be shared with clients as they start their searches.
 The committee has also implemented a detailed tracking system of diversity metrics for candidates and placements to evaluate progress and address potential gaps.

 The committee continues to ask itself, “Do we represent what we’re talking about?”
-It’s essential to the committee, and HFA as a whole, to focus on bringing in great people, regardless of open positions.
-And while time can be a barrier to improving diversity, the committee is continually learning, evolving paths, and committing to the work ahead.
-Since its inception, the DE&I committee has met with other organizations on both a local and national level to educate each other mutually.
-The committee has implemented best practices it’s learned into an overall mission so that everyone can keep moving forward.
+It’s essential to the committee, and HFA as a whole, to focus on bringing in great people and the ability to make opportunistic hires in the absence of an open position.
+And while time can be a barrier to improving diversity, our committee is continually learning, evolving paths, and committing to external succession planning to meet diversity goals.

-DE&I is a moving target, and research, compassion, understanding, and knowledge go a long way in creating a more diverse, equal, and inclusive environment.
+DE&I is a moving target, and research, compassion, understanding, and knowledge go a long way in creating a more diverse, equitable, and inclusive environment.
 We look forward to continued progress and finding additional ways to support and grow our commitment to diversity, while helping our clients to do the same.